 As there’s no medicine for fatty liver disease, you can control it on your own or even cure it completely.
 First of all, you need to change your lifestyle to prevent this condition.

 Researchers are studying to invent medications to treat fatty liver.
 In the first phase of treatment, doctors recommend reducing the risk factors.
 These are,

 - controlling cholesterol and reducing the intake of sugars and saturated fats

 - losing weight

 - controlling the blood sugar

-People those have fatty liver due to obesity or unhealthy eating habits, the doctor mostly suggests increasing physical activity and avoiding or adding certain types of foods to the diet.
-Here are some suggestions that can help in managing fatty the liver disease.
+People who have fatty liver due to obesity or unhealthy eating habits, the doctor mostly suggests increasing physical activity and avoiding or adding certain types of foods to the diet.
+Here are some suggestions that can help in managing the fatty liver disease.

 Obesity gives rise to NAFLD.
 If your weight is more than normal, talk with your doctor to guide you to lose some weight based on healthy eating and to stay more active.
 Lose a pound or two in a week is good, as quick weight loss may make the disease worse.